 case of a group layoff) and seven days to revoke their signature on a severance

 There is no doubt that as a society, we are navigating uncharted waters.
-At The Spitz Law Firm, we understand the hardships businesses, particularly small businesses, go through.
+At Spitz, The Employee’s Law Firm, we understand the hardships businesses, particularly small businesses, go through.
 However, these hardships are no excuse to target vulnerable employees.
 If you feel that your employer has targeted you for lay off because of your race/color, religion, gender, national origin, disability, pregnancy, or age, or if you even think that you might need an employment lawyer because you were laid off because of coronavirus, then it would be best to call the right attorney to schedule a free and confidential consultation.
 Call our office at 866-797-6040.
-The Spitz Law Firm and its attorneys are experienced and dedicated to protecting employees’ rights and solving employment disputes.
+Spitz, The Employee’s Law Firm and its attorneys are experienced and dedicated to protecting employees’ rights and solving employment disputes.